wattwhatt/wattwhatt.github.io/index.md

 * Lab 9

-    Lab 9, especially part 1 was
+    Lab 9, part 1 was especially memorable in Lap 9.
+Part 1 was to create a program to find the average.
+This was memorable because it was interesting to have the computer do a process that would have been tedious if I had to do it myself.

 * Lab 5